-We worked with 4,000 people to help inform the design of the new Tyne and Wear Metro trains that are currently being built to replace the system’s ageing fleet.
+We had over 20,000 responses to help inform the design of the new Tyne and Wear Metro trains that are currently being built to replace the system’s ageing fleet.

-A multi-channel programme of intergenerational public engagement around the future of the Metro.
+A multi-channel programme of intergenerational public engagement around the future of the Metro both offline and online.

 Research generated through Metro Futures informed a successful £362m bid to the Department for Transport for a fleet of new Metro trains.

-Around 4,000 people helped design the new Tyne and Wear Metro trains that are currently being built to replace the system’s ageing fleet.
-Metro Futures, a project by Nexus included a ground-breaking public consultation by Newcastle University that used a variety of digital tools and creative activities to talk with around 4,000 people about what they wanted from their trains.
+Around 3,000 people informed the new design of the Tyne and Wear Metro trains that are currently being built to replace the system’s ageing fleet.
+Metro Futures, a project by Nexus included a ground-breaking public consultation by Newcastle University that used a variety of digital tools and creative activities to talk about what they wanted from their trains.

 Metro Futures adopted a ‘co-design’ approach, which went beyond passengers ‘having their say’ to actively involving hundreds of people in the design of new trains.